 Pipsqueak has resisted efforts to grow larger as a company.
 We’re small and we like it that way.
 It enables us to give our personal attention to each project that runs through our shop.
-When you hire Pipsqueak, you’re primarily hiring the talents of its two principals (you can read more about us personally in the “About Us” section of this site).
+When you hire Pipsqueak, you’re primarily hiring the talents of its two principals.
 Most of the work we do ourselves—so if you like the work you see here on our site, you can be assured that the same people are going to be working on your project.
 However, we do have a loose association with other creative freelancers whose work we admire.
-We bring these people onto individual projects on an “as needed” basis, which allows us to quickly scale up in response to large projects and to hire additional capabilities which we don’t possess in-house.
+We bring these people onto individual projects on an “as needed” basis, which allows us to quickly scale up in response to large projects and to hire people who have skills that we don’t.

 True Costs of an In-house Project

 We work on projects as independent contractors.
 Often, the charges of independent contractors are compared against the costs of doing a project in-house.
 There are a lot of hidden charges to work performed in-house which need to be included in such an analysis in order to create an accurate financial comparison.

 There are a lot of hidden charges to work performed in-house.